johnwcowan/r7rs-work/Srfi122Guide.md

 `(array-any `*pred array1 array2* ...`)`

 Invokes *pred* on the corresponding elements of the *arrays* in lexicographic order.
-As soon as a call to *pred* returns true, its value is returned by `array-any`.
+As soon as a call to *pred* returns a true value, that value is returned by `array-any`.
 If all calls return false, `array-any` returns false.

 `(array-every `*pred array1 array2* ...`)`

 Invokes *pred* on the corresponding elements of the *arrays* in lexicographic order.
 As soon as a call to *pred* returns false, `array-any` returns false.
-If all calls return true, the value of the last call is returned by `array-any`.
+If all calls return a true value, the value of the last call is returned by `array-any`.
+If no calls were made, `#t` is returned.

 ## Mapping and folding